corysandahl/jira-runner/README.md

 # jira-runner

 JIRA Runner is a simple node module that wraps an existing node JIRA client (https://github.com/steves/node-jira).
-The wrapper exposes only the read operation and currently only supports executing JQL queries.
+The wrapper exposes only executing JQL queries.

 **Note:** You will need provide your JIRA URL, user name and password (API Token provided by Atlassian) in **settings.js**.